 Breaking news: Following the impressive floods on the island of Kauai in April 2018, the Kuhio Highway (route 560) is closed to visitors from Hanalei (the road is only open to permanent residents).
-The renovations are very important and there is currently no specific date announced for the re-opening.
-However, maintenance services are planning a re-opening by 'early mid-summer'.
+A reopening of the access road is currently planned for October 2018.
 This closure makes impossible the access to all the beaches beyond Hanalei, such as Waikokos, Tunnels beach and Ke'e beach mentioned in this article.

 The island of Kauai is teeming with little nooks and crannies, sometimes hidden and unsuspected beaches that only need to be explored.
 We spent a day in the north-east and north of the island, discovering some of these little nuggets, more or less known.
 Here are the ones we discovered, knowing that there are many others that we will explore during a future stay.
 Come on, let's go for a beach and shore tour north of Kauai.